Mesh Lattice#

 }

-became 2, it is different from previous examples’s value 1.
-The padding meant the additional number of resolution grids padding around the given geometry domain, i.e. the bounding box.
-In this case, if we do not apply fill operation, that cuts the lattice by using the geometry shape, we should consider add padding grids for the boundary lattice integrity.
-The lattice definition points to the file .//Test_json//Parts01_Mesh_Infill_LR.mld
+has changed to 2, which differs from the value of 1 in previous examples.
+The term “padding” refers to the additional number of resolution grids surrounding the specified geometry domain, i.e., the bounding box.
+In this case, if we do not perform a fill operation, which trims the lattice using the shape of the geometry, we should consider adding padding grids to maintain the integrity of the boundary lattice.
+The lattice definition is linked to the file .//Test_json//Parts01_Mesh_Infill_LR.mld

 .
-The extension mld stands for mesh lattice definition.
-The mld file defines mesh file.
+The extension “mld” stands for mesh lattice definition, and this file specifies the mesh file.

 {